Naya Rivera: 1991–2008: The Royal Family and early career

 Rivera appeared in commercials for Kmart as a baby, but her first significant acting job was at the age of four when she appeared as Hillary Winston on the CBS sitcom The Royal Family in 1991.
 As she could not read the scripts, she would learn her lines through recitation and memorize them.
-This skill stayed with her, as she was known for learning lines quickly and never messing up on set.
-The show received positive reviews and high ratings initially, but it was canceled soon after star Redd Foxx suffered a sudden heart attack on set, which Rivera witnessed.
+This skill stayed with her, as she was known for learning lines quickly and always performed them perfectly on set.
+The show received positive reviews and high ratings initially, but star Redd Foxx suffered a fatal heart attack on set in October 1991, which Rivera witnessed; the series was retooled after Foxx's death, but was eventually canceled.
 Rivera wrote that she and Foxx "were intergenerational BFFs from the moment [they] met", and that she considered him like a grandfather.
-Watching Foxx die in front of her at a young age affected her for the rest of her life, particularly around filming season finales.
-Still, she said that on The Royal Family she "fell in love with being on TV"; she received a Young Artist Award nomination for her performance in the series.
+Watching Foxx die in front of her at a young age affected her career, particularly around filming season finales.
+She said that on The Royal Family she "fell in love with being on TV"; she received a Young Artist Award nomination for her performance in the series.

 As a child and teen actor between 1992 and 2002, Rivera was part of the golden age of black sitcoms, and had roles in The Fresh Prince of Bel-Air, Family Matters, The Jersey, Live Shot, Baywatch, Smart Guy, House Blend, Even Stevens and The Master of Disguise.
 In 2002, she also appeared in the music video for B2K's "Why I Love You".
 She then had a guest appearance on The Bernie Mac Show in 2002, before returning to the show for ten episodes throughout its five-season run.
-Growing up mixed-race in the entertainment industry, she found that her ethnicity could both help and stifle her opportunities: sometimes she found that she could not be typecast by casting directors because she "wasn't Black enough, or Latina enough" and struggled to get roles as either ethnicity, but has also said that she "could play a lot of different ethnicities, from just plain old dark-skinned white girl, to Latino, to African-American", broadening the roles she could audition for.
-This also concerned her, feeling that she may have been picked for modeling jobs to be the "ethnic girl".
-In 2016 she discussed how she still faced racism in casting at this point in her career, using the example of an audition where she was told that she lost the part to a white woman because "the size of [her] lips [was] distracting to male execs", saying: "does she know that's racist?
+Growing up mixed-race in the entertainment industry, she found that her ethnicity could both help and stifle her opportunities; sometimes she found that she could not be typecast by casting directors because she "wasn't Black enough, or Latina enough" and struggled to get roles as either ethnicity, but has also said that she "could play a lot of different ethnicities, from just plain old dark-skinned white girl, to Latino, to African-American", broadening the roles she could audition for.
+This also concerned her, feeling that she may have been chosen for modeling jobs to be the "ethnic girl".
+In 2016, she discussed how she still faced racism in casting at this point in her career, using the example of an audition where she was told that the part was instead cast to a white woman because "the size of [her] lips [was] distracting to male execs", saying: "does she know that's racist?
 I'm Hispanic and black; you can't say that".